IamRaiden/Customer-repo/README.md

 The front-end part still need to be done

-Also, I have used intelij ide for this whole project where u have to a new project using maven and for lang select java So what maven does is  basically, provide u with the web application environment.
+Also, I have used IntelliJ ide for this whole project where u have to a new project using maven and for lang select java So what maven does is  basically, provide u with the web application environment.

+sample change to check commit